-June 2018: This chapter was amended to include a link to A Brief Guide to carrying out Best Interests Assessment, published by 39 Essex Chambers, as linked above.
+February 2020: This chapter was amended to include a link to the most recent version of A Brief Guide to carrying out Best Interests Assessment published by 39 Essex Chambers, as linked above.

 If a person has been assessed as lacking capacity, any action taken or any decision made or on behalf of that person, must be made in their best interests.
 This is the fourth principle of the five principles of the Mental Capacity Act 2005 (MCA) (see Mental Capacity).